 But ‘learning by doing’ isn’t always possible on the real thing, in a live working environment.

-Day One can create system simulations that closely match the look, feel and functionality of any program, so trainees learn their trade on an elearning module that is as true to life as it gets.
+Day One can create system simulations that closely match the look, feel and functionality of any program, so trainees can learn and practise skills in an immersive learning environment that's as true to life as it gets.